ppy/osu-wiki/wiki/Tournaments/TMC/4th/en.md

 1. Please complete the [registration form]() to register.
 2. The size of a team has a minimum of 2 and a maximum of 4.
-3. To ensure valid registrations, every prospective participant will be manually checked via [tournament screening](/wiki/Tournaments/Official_support#tournament-screening).
+3. To ensure valid registrations, every prospective player will be manually checked via [tournament screening](/wiki/Tournaments/Official_support#tournament-screening).
    - If any member in a team is blacklisted by organisers or considered "suspicious" by the account support team, the whole team will be disqualified. **Blacklists in other tournaments will be considered as well.**
    - There are no rank requirements for this tournament, but players must not have violated the [osu! community rules](/wiki/Rules) within the last 12 months.
 4. All successfully formed teams will be published after the registration phase.
    - A team should have at least 2 players registered to have the chance to play in the Qualifiers.
 5. Tournament staff members are **not** allowed to play in the tournament, with the exception of commentators, statisticians, and streamers.
    - Such staff members must not have access to any privileged data, e.g., Qualifiers score information or mappool information before the mappool showcase.
-6. All information about the tournament will be ONLY available on the [Discord server](https://discord.gg/cAr5VHG7WX).
-All captains are asked to join the server in case of any issues.
+6. All information about the tournament will ONLY be available on the [Discord server](https://discord.gg/cAr5VHG7WX).
+All captains are asked to join the server in the case of any issues that may arise.

 ### Stage instructions

 #### Qualifier

 1. The Qualifiers Stage will happen in the first week of the tournament play.
-All of the registered players who were not screened out during screening are eligible to participate in the Qualifiers.
+All registered players who were not screened out during screening are eligible to participate in the Qualifiers.
-2. During Qualifiers, all teams will play a pool in sequence up to 2 times.
+2. During Qualifiers, all teams will play the Qualifier pool in sequential order up to 2 times.
 The pool will have 6 stages, and they are as follows:
    - Stage 1: *TBD*
    - Stage 2: *TBD*
    - Stage 3: *TBD*
    - Stage 4: *TBD*
    - Stage 5: *TBD*
    - Stage 6: *TBD*
 3. Each team must have 2 players play each map.
-They may be exchanged freely after a map is concluded.
+They may be exchanged freely after a map has concluded.
 4. Teams can skip any map in the second playthrough.
 An optional 5-minute break will be offered between the first and second playthrough of the mappool.
-5. The following methods will be used for seeding, applied in order in case of a tie:
+5. The following methods will be used for seeding, sorting through each ranking criteria in the case of equal rank:
-   - **Higher rank sum**: An exact formula will be used for each map: `Map score = RANK(Team score) * Map weight`, where:
+   - **Higher rank sum**: The following formula will be used for each map: `Map score = RANK(Team score) * Map weight`, where:
      - `RANK` is the function that ranks the current `Team score` against all team scores for the current map.
      - `Map weight` is the weight for the current map, as defined by the table below.
-     - `Team score` is the highest team total scores they get in all tries.
+     - `Team score` is the highest of the team total scores they get in all tries.
-   - Then using this formula to calculate `Final score = SUM(Map score)`, lower `Final score` will have higher ranks.
+   - Then the following formula will be used to calculate `Final score = SUM(Map score)`, where a lower `Final score` will have higher ranks.
    - **Higher total score**: An exact formula will be used: `Total score = SUM(Team score)`, where:
-     - `Team score` is the highest team total scores they get in all tries.
+     - `Team score` is the highest team total scores gained in all tries.
-   - Higher `Total score` will have higher ranks.
+     - A higher `Total score` will have higher ranks.
-   - **Higher map score**: Higher team scores will get higher ranks.
+   - **Higher map score**: Higher team scores will receive higher ranks.
 Comparisons will be done from stage 1 to the last stage in order until ties are broken.
-   - **Fewer total tries**: Fewer maps the team played in the qualifier lobby will get higher ranks.
+   - **Fewer total tries**: Fewer maps that the team played in the qualifier lobby will get higher ranks.
    - **Dice rolls**: If still tied, all tied team captains will gather in a multiplayer room, using `!roll`; higher results will get higher ranks.
 Roll again until breaking all ties.
 6. The top 64 seeded teams will advance to the Group Stage.